Is My Sex Life Making My Rosacea Worse?

 Personally, I’d often sleep in full makeup, fearing that the guy I was with would find my redness repulsive come sunrise.
 Now I’m nearing my 30s, it sounds dramatic (and too similar to the plot of Shrek for my liking) but my vulnerable teenage self — who couldn’t keep her rosacea “under control” — was weighed down by self-loathing.
 I was often so preoccupied with how my skin looked that I didn’t enjoy myself or, as silly as it sounds, didn’t speak up and explain what I did (and didn’t) like for fear of drawing attention to myself during intercourse.

 Streamlining my skincare routine, staying clear of high-dose AHAs (glycolic acid, I’m looking at you) and using the right products has helped me feel more in control than ever of my rosacea.
-Introducing azelaic acid into my routine (The Ordinary 10% Azelaic Acid Suspension, £11.83, is a great budget-friendly option) and my Klira Skin monthly prescription (from £49) have been the biggest game-changers.
+Introducing azelaic acid into my routine (The Ordinary 10% Azelaic Acid Suspension, is a great budget-friendly option) and prescription skincare have been the biggest game-changers.
 Happily, I’ve discovered a few tweaks I can make for my newest trigger that mean I won’t have to compromise on orgasms.

 AdvertisementADVERTISEMENT

-“Keep the room cool during physical activity to minimise the likelihood of overheating,” advises Dr Ejikeme.
+“Keep the room cool during physical activity to minimize the likelihood of overheating,” advises Dr. Ejikeme.
 In case of emergencies, she believes applying a cold compress to the face can speed along the soothing process.
-To prevent that facial hair friction, Dr Craythorne recommends moisturising the skin beforehand to help relieve aggravation.
+To prevent that facial hair friction, Dr. Craythorne recommends moisturizing the skin beforehand to help relieve aggravation.

 Open communication between you and your partner is also key (and better for your sex life, too).
 “I haven’t had a boyfriend since knowing that I have rosacea and I’m not sure how that will work,” Gallagher admits.
 She’s positive about crossing that bridge when she comes to it but confesses that her rosacea is something she remains “mindful” of.